gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 **But what if you REALLY need a single image file**, like if it needs to be inserted in your Wordpress, in a carousel, in any template that does not allow what you want?

-Use your text editor to create an SVG file like this:
+A little known SVG functionnality lets you insert a non-SVG image inside an SVG, base64 encoded.
+Use your text editor and create an SVG file like this:

 ```xml
 <svg width="800" height="600">